 What does ‘Duplicate, Google Chose Different Canonical’ than User Mean?

 “Duplicate, Google chose different canonical than user” in Google Search Console indicates that, despite your specified canonical tag, Google has indexed a different page.
-This discrepancy may result from an incorrect or missing canonical tag, or issues with the user-selected canonical page.
+This discrepancy may result from an incorrect or missing canonical tag link, or issues with the user-selected canonical page.

 How to Fix ‘Duplicate, Google Chose Different Canonical’ than User